airswap/airswap-protocols/protocols/indexer/README.md

 ## Create a Index

 If none exists, deploy a new `Index` contract for the given token pair and return the address of the new or existing index contract.
-For example, an entry to trade WETH/DAI.
+For example, a signal to trade WETH/DAI.

 ```Solidity
 function createIndex(